 Consistent browser governance

-If policy only follows a managed endpoint image, SaaS on unmanaged or partner-owned devices quietly drifts outside the same enforcement plane.
-Oasis applies unified browser governance so what “good” means for extensions, data handling, and app access travels with the session.
+Governance in the browser matters because if policy only follows a managed endpoint image, SaaS on unmanaged or partner-owned devices quietly drifts outside the same enforcement plane.
+Oasis applies unified browser governance so policies follow the session—what “good” means for extensions, data handling, and app access travels with it.

 “Governance” is an easy word to say and a hard one to keep coherent.
 Teams write policies for endpoints, then watch the same employees and contractors open sensitive SaaS from browsers that never saw those controls.
 Oasis treats the managed enterprise browser as the place where expectations for extensions, data handling, and app access stay attached to the session, so the story does not fracture the moment someone is not on the golden laptop image.